Final Project: FAQ

 - There are code smells in this code!

 - Indeed.
-You need to understand well-designed code as well as poorly designed code (and why it is poorly designed).
+You need to understand well-designed code as well as poorly designed code (and why it is poorly designed/what problems it causes).
 You should be able to address the code smells

 - How does a switch statement work?